 The definition of legal residence can be vague, which is one of the causes of confusion.
 Legal residence is defined by your long-term intent, as demonstrated by a wide variety of actions.
 Those actions might include, but are not limited to:

 - Applying for or accepting a homestead exemption on real property taxes,

 - Registering a vehicle.

 Unfortunately, many military service members and active duty spouses don't demonstrate their intent clearly, with various indicators from states all over the country.
-The situation is further complicated by inconsistencies between state laws, and a federal law (the Military Spouses Residency Relief Act) that only requires that states permit military spouses to maintain either the same state of legal residence as their service member spouse, or the state in which they actually reside.
+The situation is further complicated by inconsistencies between state laws, and federal law (the Military Spouse Residency Relief Act) that only requires that states permit military spouses to maintain either the same state of legal residence as their service member spouse or the state in which they actually reside.

 However, regardless of where the service member or spouse takes any of these actions, he or she is a legal resident of somewhere.
 You are never NOT a resident of some state.
 In the event that the state where you are a legal resident has responsibilities such as paying state income tax, then you must fulfill those responsibilities just like any other citizen (unless, of course, there are exceptions for military members.)

-With state budgets short on cash, and technology that makes cross-referencing various databases fast and easy, it is reasonable to guess that states will continue to find better ways to identify individuals who are actual legal residents of their states.
-Make life a little easier for yourself by understanding the applicable laws, establishing clear domicile, and fulfilling the responsibilities of residency for the state in which you are a resident.
+With state budgets short on cash, and technology that makes cross-referencing various databases fast and easy, it is reasonable to guess that states will continue to find better ways to identify individuals who are actually legal residents of their states.
+Make life a little easier for yourself by understanding the applicable laws, establishing a clear domicile and fulfilling the responsibilities of residency for the state in which you are a resident.